aalice24/week8Quiz/README.md

 ## Part 2 - Coding Technique Exploration

-Object-oriented programming (OOP) particularly the Decorator Pattern coding would be ideal for implementing the animation of pointillism.
-OOP relies on the concept of class and objects and [Decorator Pattern](https://dev.to/alexmercedcoder/oop-design-patterns-in-javascript-3i98#decorator-pattern-in-javascript) is a type of structural design pattern in OOP that allows you to add in new properties to an existing object (dots) without changing its structure.
-This could be particularly useful in facilitating the animation effect as it gives the flexibility to implement dots in different positions, sizes, and colours.
-Here is an example of how Decorator Pattern in OOP can be used to create animated pointillism art.
+Object-oriented programming (OOP), particularly the Decorator Pattern, would be ideal for implementing the animation of pointillism.
+OOP relies on the concept of class and objects.
+[Decorator Pattern](https://dev.to/alexmercedcoder/oop-design-patterns-in-javascript-3i98#decorator-pattern-in-javascript) is a type of structural design pattern in OOP that allows you to add new properties to an existing object (dots) without changing its structure.
+This is useful in facilitating the [animation](https://medium.com/@shiny.shubham/unlocking-the-power-of-the-decorator-pattern-f25594bc9ed5#:~:text=Other%20Common%20Use%20Cases%3A) effect as it gives the flexibility to implement dots in different positions, sizes, and colours.
+It also promotes reusability which can enable the layering of more complex animation effects.
+The code example below outlines the logic of the Decorator Pattern, demonstrating its opportunity to facilitate animation.

 ### Decorator Pattern Code Example